syncfusion-content/blazor-docs/blazor/dialog/getting-started.md

 ## Modal dialog

 A `modal` shows an overlay behind the Dialog.
-So, the users should interact the Dialog compulsory before interacting with the remaining content in an application.
+So, the users must interact with the Dialog before interacting with the remaining content in an application.

 While the user clicks the overlay, the action can be handled through the `OnOverlayClick` event.
 In the following code, it explains the Dialog close action performed while clicking the overlay.